The Letter (1940 film): Production

-The Production Code Administration rejected the original story adaptation that Warner Bros. submitted on the grounds that it contained adultery and unpunished murder, so a new final scene was added in which the widow Hammond takes her revenge.
+The Production Code Administration rejected the original story adaptation that Warner Bros.
+Pictures submitted on the grounds that it contained adultery and unpunished murder, so a new final scene was added in which the widow Hammond takes her revenge.
 The character of Mrs. Hammond was also changed from Hammond's Chinese mistress to his Eurasian wife to placate the Hays code.

 Director William Wyler and star Bette Davis, who had previously worked together on Jezebel, disagreed about the climactic scene in which Leslie admits to her husband she still loves the man she murdered.
 Davis felt no woman could look at her husband when she admits such a thing.
 Wyler disagreed, and Davis walked off the set.
 She later returned and did it Wyler's way, but ever after, Davis insisted her approach would have been better.

 Wyler also argued with Warner Bros. head Jack L. Warner over the casting of British actor James Stephenson as attorney Howard Joyce.
 Warner originally had suggested Stephenson for the role, but after Wyler cast him, the studio head had second thoughts and thought the role was too important to cast an unknown in it.
 Wyler stood firm, and Stephenson's performance earned him an Oscar nomination.

 Herbert Marshall also appeared in the 1929 version, in which he plays the lover who is killed by Leslie.
 The 1940 film begins with the shooting.
 The 1929 version opens with the confrontation between Leslie and Geoff that preceded it.

 Reception

-The film was a huge hit with the public, and received seven Academy Award nominations (for Outstanding Production, Best Director, Best Actress (Davis), Best Supporting Actor (Stephenson), Best Cinematography – Black and White, Best Film Editing, and Best Original Score, but failed to win any.
+The film was a huge hit with the public, and received seven Academy Award nominations (for Outstanding Production, Best Director, Best Actress (Davis), Best Supporting Actor (Stephenson), Best Cinematography – Black and White, Best Film Editing, and Best Original Score), but failed to win any.